-Ballads have been a source of inspiration for Lindsay Straw since her childhood in Montana, but she truly grew into the art while studying at the Berklee College of Music in Boston.
+Traditional ballads have been a source of inspiration for Lindsay Straw since her childhood in Montana, but she truly grew into the art when she became immersed in Boston's Irish and folk music scenes.
 There she began to tie together the threads of the traditions she was most passionate about: English, Scottish, Irish and American songcraft.
-She also founded a young Celtic trad band at the college, The Ivy Leaf, which she draws from to fill out the music on her new second album, The Fairest Flower of Womankind.
+While in college, she founded a young Celtic trad band, The Ivy Leaf, which she draws from to fill out the music on her new second album, The Fairest Flower of Womankind.
 In addition to her own sensitive, agile accompaniment on guitar and bouzouki, Straw is joined by members of The Ivy Leaf, Daniel Accardi (fiddle), Armand Aromin (fiddle), and Benedict Gagliardi (concertina, harmonica), plus renowned Maine guitarist Owen Marshall (The Press Gang).
 Throughout, Straw’s tender vocals and careful arrangements draw out the inner depths of these old songs, telling tales of women from beyond the ages.
 A ballad needs commitment to be told, a belief in the importance of its story.
 Straw proves that these stories ring with inspiration even today.

 Bright Young Folk said of her 2015 debut solo album, "My Mind From Love Being Free has finally announced Lindsay Straw onto the folk scene in magnificent style".
 Her recording of the traditional song "The Bonny Light Horseman" was featured on fRoots' July 2015 compilation CD playlist.
 A generous grant from Club Passim's Iguana Music Fund and a successful Kickstarter campaign allowed her to record and release her second album, The Fairest Flower of Womankind, in April 2017.
 The album was #5 on the Folk-DJ charts for May 2017.
 The Living Tradition said, "Her singing does justice to a strong theme.
 It is fluid, bright, beguiling, natural and relaxed.
 Only the fear of adjectival overload stops me there."